Top 80 redrive rebuild

 1. Remove the hub – Follow all of the steps on this page.
 The hub and propeller shaft must always be evaluated.
 If you do not have or know how to use the proper tools to do this, buy a new hub.
 This page also has the steps on how to CORRECTLY install the hub so that it is not ruined.

-Rarely, a screw can be so stuck/corroded in place that the head must be removed, the stub grasped with Vice Grips, heat applied, and a judicious move with the Vice Grips made.
+Rarely, a screw can be so stuck/corroded in place that the head of the screw must be removed, the stub grasped with Vice Grips, heat applied, and a judicious move with the Vice Grips made.
 Heat and penetrating fluid are the magic bullets to get out stubborn screws and bolts.

 The redrive in the photo below had not been opened since it came from the factory.
-The Miniplane factory technician had glopped sealant all over the case halves when it was assembled at the factory.
+The Miniplane factory technician had glopped sealant all over the case halves when he assembled it.
 Of course, sealant got in the threaded holes and, when the screws were inserted and tightened, the sealant became like cement and prevented the screw here from being removed with ordinary tools and heat.
 Fortunately, the screw did not have to be drilled out.
 A slot (black arrow) cut by a Dremel cut-off wheel was enough to get it out.
-Unfortunately, heat has little effect on fasteners glued in holes with sealant.
-They are some of the most difficult fittings to remove.
+Unfortunately, heat has less effect on fasteners glued in holes with sealant.

 3. Split the case – Install the (4) 5mm x 90mm screws in the case.
 Place the redrive in the press as on the photo.
 Actuate the press with only your hand because you are better able to feel the movement of the press.
 The piece of scrap aluminum between the shaft end and the press is to protect the end of the shaft.
 Always put a soft piece of metal between hardened surfaces and threaded shafts when pressing or striking them.